sandyavs/mealplanner-wiki/Test-cases-v2.md

 Prerequisite: MP-Login-001
 1. Go to url/mealplan/:id
-2.
-2. Check the description input box is clickable or not.
+2. Check and make sure that on the header section there is a arrow key pointing downwards by default.
+3. Click on the arrow key pointing downwards to expand the view to display description and add tags details.
+4. Check and make sure the arrow now pointing upwards and when clicking on it should collapse the view and hide description and tags
+4. When the view is in expanded form as that of arrow turning upwards check the description input box is displayed and if its clickable.
-3. Check that whether the description input box accepts alphabets A-Z.
+5. Check that whether the description input box accepts alphabets A-Z.
-4. Check whether the description input box accepts both upper and lower case alphabets.
+6. Check whether the description input box accepts both upper and lower case alphabets.
-5. Check the maximum and minimum character length of description box.
+7. Check the maximum and minimum character length of description box.
-6. Check whether the description box accepts numeric, special characters and symbols.
+8. Check whether the description box accepts numeric, special characters and symbols.

 Excepted Behaviour:
 User should be able to click on Description input box and be able to enter both Alphanumeric characters